chacha-john/chacha-john/README.md

 ---

-I am a front-end developer based in Nairobi, Kenya.
+I am an android developer based in Nairobi, Kenya.
 I love solving problems with code.
 I am always learning, reading, and coding.
 I hope your code behaves on Monday like it did on Friday.

 - 🌱 I’m currently a software development student at [Moringa School](https://www.moringaschool.co.ke)
 - 📝 I write about JavaScript, Angular, Java, Android, and other concepts I'm learning on my [LinkedIn](https://www.linkedin.com/in/chachaup) and [Twitter](https://twitter.com/chachaups)